DeoluVS/q2-coursework-blueprint/README.md

 As you can see the basic design is a hero on the landing page with an easy and visible button that should re-route the user to the level select window.
 When you click one of the levels it will make the user navigate to the game window where you have to click the start button and the game will start working.
 For any levels that haven't been completed yet, the user will be sent to the coming-soon page which should redirect the user to back to the level select screen or back to the homepage screen.

+## Features
+In the features section I will explain what I have implemented into the game and how the features interact with each other to make the game work.
+In the functions section there are small differences between how the functions work to make the game run as well as small optimisations for things that require alot more data and individual conditions as the complexity increases.
 ### Functions (Level 1-3)
 #### **`getRandomIntInclusive()`**
 ```